 Solving Problems Through Art

-Life and Art: An Intrinsic Connection
+Life and Art: A Continuous Dialogue

 The artist’s life is deeply intertwined with her work.
 Born with a cleft lip, her personal experience has been a constant driving force in her artistic practice.
 This biographical connection imbues her work with authenticity and urgency.
 As Roland Barthes explains in Camera Lucida (1980), “every work that profoundly affects the viewer carries within it the punctum, the wound that pierces the artist.”
 For Mónica Bachué, the punctum is not only her personal experience but also the empathy she conveys by making visible the stories that are often silenced.